Recycling in Brazil: Aluminum cans

-Steel Cans
+Steel cans

 In Brazil, just 5% of drink cans are made of steel.
-In 2007, Brazil’s recycling rate for steel cans was 49 percent.
+In 2007, Brazil's recycling rate for steel cans was 49 percent.
 The total fraction of steel recycled in Brazil, including steel from old cars, household electronics, and building waste, is estimated to be 70%.

 Tires

-57% of the 260,000 tonnes of used tires estimated to be thrown away each year in Brazil were sent to cement ovens in Brazil.
+57% of the 260,000 tones of used tires estimated to be thrown away each year in Brazil were sent to cement ovens in Brazil.
 In Brazil, used tires are applied to make artificial reefs in the sea, to increase fisheries production.
 Energy can be recovered by burning the tires in controlled ovens, because each tire contains the energy of 9.4 liters of petroleum oil.

 Plastic

-An average of 17.5% of all rigid and film plastic is recycled each year in Brazil.
-60% of the recycled plastic comes from industrial residue and 40% from urban refuse.
+Brazil is the 4th largest producer of plastic waste in the world, behind only the United States, China and India.
+Brazil produces about 11.3 million tons of plastic waste yearly, but only 1.2% is recycled.
+Every Brazilian produces around 1 kg of plastic waste weekly.
+Also, 60% of the recycled plastic comes from industrial residue and 40% from urban refuse.

-Refrigerator
+Refrigerators

 There is a comprehensive refrigerator recycling program in Brazil.
 They recycle refrigerators and freezers in order to reduce potential global warming, because they contain chlorofluorocarbons (CFCs), which are ozone layer depleting gases with extremely high global warming potential (GWP).